 Women For Sobriety

 Women for Sobriety or WFS, is a group dedicated to supporting women who are struggling with a substance abuse addiction.
 Although it is a widely known organization, it accepts donations to fund its program and goal of meeting each women’s needs.
 Their program consists of 13 acceptance statements that help women identify their underlying problems in order to find themselves once again.
 The program, which comes with a booklet, is recommended to practice every day in order to bring positivity and renewal in each woman’s life.

 Jewish Alcoholics, Chemically Dependent Persons, And Significant Others (JACS)

 JACS is a program for Jewish people struggling with addiction and their families.
 Rather than separating the two in segregated groups, JACS ensures those suffering from addiction can grow and heal with their family members by going through the process together.
 JACS provides additional services with their support groups along with support.
 It also provides addiction counseling and education about the disease of addiction for members of the Jewish community.

 Ready To Get Help?

 Support groups are always encouraged for graduates of rehab centers for continuing support in achieving sobriety for the long term.
 However, any addict should start in a rehab center, so they can get the medical help they need (such as proper detox) to start their pathway into this new era of their lives.
 Going to support groups can help, but it is always recommended to get clean first professionally at a rehab center before attempting to achieve sobriety on your own.
 Looking for a rehab center to start your path to freedom?
-Contact an addiction specialist today.
+Contact an addiction provider today.

 What are you struggling with?